Kincekara/C-BIRD/README.md

 SPAdes may fail if an authorization domain is defined for the workspace on Terra.

 ## Additional Notes ##
-C-BIRD includes modified and unmodified codes of [Theiagen’s Public Health Bacterial Genomics](https://github.com/theiagen/public_health_bacterial_genomics) workflows.
-If you need a more sophisticated pipeline, please check Theiagen’s TheiaProk workflow.
+C-BIRD includes modified and unmodified codes of [Theiagen's Public Health Bacterial Genomics](https://github.com/theiagen/public_health_bacterial_genomics) workflows.
+If you need a more sophisticated pipeline, please check Theiagen's TheiaProk workflow.